 To summarize, we do not universally endorse the use of kneeling chairs, but we surely do not discourage patients from trying them out for themselves.
 After all, comfort is a very subjective criterion and if a chair can provide relief, then this is a great thing.
 Sitting is a must-do activity for many of us and a kneeling chair might just be the perfect solution for some patients with particular types of lumbar herniations.

-If you do purchase a kneeling chair for herniated discs, please share your usage experience on our herniated disc forum.
+If you do purchase a kneeling chair for herniated discs, please share your usage experience on our social media pages.
 Other patients would love to know how the device worked for you.
 Thank you.
 Companies that feel that their chairs deserve individual evaluation can contact us to arrange a review.